 Prior to this offering there has been no public market for our common stock.
-We expect our shares to trade in the over-the-counter market following effectiveness of the registration statement of which this prospectus forms a part.
-Although we have applied to list our shares of common stock on the Nasdaq, we do not yet meet the applicable listing requirements and even if our common stock were to be listed, a significant public market for our common stock may never develop or be sustained.
+Although we intend to apply to list our shares of common stock on the Nasdaq, a significant public market for our common stock may never develop or be sustained.
 We cannot predict the effect, if any, that market sales of shares or the availability of shares for sale will have on the market price prevailing from time-to-time.
 As described below, a limited number of our shares will be subject to contractual and legal restrictions on resale after the offering.
 Sales of our common stock in the public market after the restrictions lapse, or the perception that these sales may occur, could cause the market price of our common stock to decline.